Fl0W97/ci-p4-methods-library/FEATURES.md

 ## 7 | Add Methods
 The function first checks if the user is authenticated (request.user.is_authenticated).
 If the user is not authenticated, an error message is displayed informing the user that they must be logged in to create a method.
 The user is then redirected to the homepage using HttpResponseRedirect(reverse('home')) if they are not logged in.

-If the user is authenticated and a POST request is made (indicating form submission), the MethodForm is instantiated with the data and files (request.POST and request.FILES).
+If the user is authenticated and a POST request is made (indicating form submission), the MethodForm is initiated with the data and files (request.POST and request.FILES).
 If the form is valid (method_form.is_valid()), the method data is saved.
 However, before saving, the method’s author field is linked to the current logged-in user (method.author = request.user).
 The method is then saved to the database with method.save().

 After a successful submission, a success message is displayed to inform the user that their method is pending approval.
 The user is then redirected to the homepage using HttpResponseRedirect(reverse('home')).

 If the request is a GET request (indicating the page is being loaded for the first time or after a redirect), an empty MethodForm is instantiated to allow the user to fill out the form.

-The method_create function renders the template method_creation.html with the form object (method_form) passed to it, so the user can either view the blank form or the previously submitted form data (if any).
+The method_create function renders the template method_creation.html with the form object (method_form) passed to it, so the user can either view the blank form or the previously submitted form data.

 <img src="readme.images/features_method_create().PNG" alt="shows relevant code" width="700">